Skip to main content

 3. Limited customization.
 The factory line economics depend on standardized cuts, pre-made cabinetry, and a small set of finish options.
 Real customization breaks the model and adds custom-build cost on top of prefab cost.

 CALI ADU builds on-site.
 Removes the transport cap entirely.
-Includes site work, foundation, utility connections, finishes, and inspection in the fixed-price contract.
+Includes site work, foundation, utility connections, finishes, and inspection in the independent-GC build — on-site, not factory-line.
 And the architect-designed Signature Homes are built for site-specific California permitting, not factory-line standardization.

 Floor plans + sizes